Why hiding WordPress admin menus isn't enough?

 How to stop clients from changing WordPress themes

-Clients can switch WordPress themes in one click and break your site.
-Learn how to prevent theme changes without blocking admin access.
+Switching WordPress themes can significantly change your site.
+Learn how to keep your active theme in place without blocking admin access.

 A client installed a plugin and your WordPress site broke?
 This is common.
 Learn how to prevent risky admin actions without blocking access.